 A CDP is all about delivering the right message at the right time.

-Not only does it support marketers in optimizing strategies to attract qualified customers—it actually engages with potential customers’ needs and sheds light on how you should approach people who are most likely to buy from your brand.
+It also supports marketers in optimizing strategies to attract qualified customers—it engages with potential customers’ needs and sheds light on how you should approach people who are most likely to buy from your brand.

 16. Engage customers